microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 ![New browser window to provide the authentication code](media/Enter-Device-Code-Screen7.png)

+7. While you are waiting for processes to get completed in Azure Cloud Shell, you'll be asked for entering code thrice (Please see Step #6 above).
+This is necessary for performing installation of various Azure Services and preloading content in Synapse SQL Pool tables.

-7. You will now be prompted to **enter** the resource group name in the Azure Cloud Shell. **Enter** the name of the resource group that you created in Task 1 above.
+8. You will now be prompted to enter the resource group name in the Azure Cloud Shell.
+Enter the name of the resource group that you created in Task 1 above (Synapse-WWI-Lab).

 ![Enter the resource group name](media/RG-Name-Screen10.png)

-8. **Pass** the final set of authentication codes provided on the Azure Cloud Shell. **Copy** the code and **click** on the link provided in the shell.
-Again, a new browser window will launch. **Enter** the code the you copied from the shell.
+9. You will be asked for Security code once again, as was in Step #6 above.
+Please follow the same procedure as done in Step #6.

 ![Authentication link and device code](media/Device-Authentication-Screen7b.png)